dapr/docs/daprdocs/content/en/concepts/dapr-services/sidecar.md

    daprd --app-id --app-port 5000
    ```

-3. If you are using several custom components and want to specify the location of the component definition files, use the `--resources-path` argument:
+3. If you are using several custom resources and want to specify the location of the resource definition files, use the `--resources-path` argument:

    ```bash
    daprd --app-id myapp --resources-path <PATH-TO-RESOURCES-FILES>